Home > Communities > Lexington > Lexington Market Review > Luxury Market Summary

 Summary

-Consistent with the 2022/2023 Market Review we define the defined the luxury market as homes which sold for $2.5 million or above.
+Consistent with the 2023/2024 Market Review we continue to define the luxury market as homes which sold for $2.5 million or above.
+With the average home price of $1.9 million in 2024 we will likely increase this threshold to $3 million moving forward as we analyze 2025 sales data.

 In recent years, the luxury market in Lexington has been very strong.
 This is shown by the key performance metrics Days on Market and Sale Price to List Price Ratio strengthening, and by an increase in the number of homes sold.
 In 2023 these performance metrics declined, consistent with the overall weaker housing market.
-Given the large number of new construction homes in the over $2.5 million price range and the oversupply of these homes listed in 2023 the Days on Market and Sales Price to List Price Ratios declined markedly.
-The number of homes sold in the luxury market in 2023 was 49 compared to 55 in 2022 – an 11% decrease.
-This should be viewed against the overall housing market that saw a 13% reduction in the number of home sales.
+This was reversed in 2024 with a slight strengthening in performance metrics and an increase in the number of luxury homes sales to 59 in 2024 compared to 49 in 2023 and 55 in 2022.
+The difference between 2024 and 2023 should be seen as an anomaly caused by the reduction in luxury sales in 2023.
+The increase in luxury home sales in the two-year period from 2022 to 2024 was only 7%.
+But this data should be viewed against the overall housing market that saw an 18% reduction in the number of home sales in the same two-year period between 2022 and 2024.

 Many sellers of existing homes worry about the impact of new construction on the luxury market.
 The primary impact of these new homes is that buyers of existing homes will expect a similar quality to new construction.
 Given the characteristics of the luxury market and the new construction component of it, it’s important to focus on the fundamentals – home preparation, great staging, a comprehensive marketing plan, and the right pricing strategy are key to having buyers consider an existing home versus new construction and obtaining the maximum price for your home.